Regularly scheduled series, including grand rounds, journal clubs and case conferences, take place on weekly or monthly bases.

 Complete this form if you receive an unrestricted educational grant from a commercial source.

-Provide attendance sheets for attendees to sign in with their CME ID numbers.
+For each session, provide the official attendance sheet issued by the CME Office for attendees to sign in with their CME ID numbers.

 This declaration is required at all CME activities, including those without commercial support and with “internal” presenters.